abisalde/40-days-with-javascript/README.md

 # 40 DAYS OF DATASTRUCTURE AND ALGORITHMS WITH JAVASCRIPT

-A repository for ```JavaScript Code``` and learning, understanding, and implementing datasctructure and algorithms in JavaScript
+A repository for ```JavaScript Code``` learning, understanding, and implementing datasctructure and algorithms in JavaScript

 ### TIMELINE
 <hr>